fbpx

 Simply go to interactivebrokers.com and click on “open account”.
 I recommend filling out your application on a computer, some have had trouble with the account application when using a mobile device.
 Brace yourself for a long and detailed application.

 Important note: all the information in this article refers to the brokerage platform – Interactive Brokers.
-The Hebrew “version” (אינטראקטיב ישראל) is a completely separate company based in Cyprus, with much higher fees and no advantage for english speakers.
-We therefore recommend opening an account at Interactive Brokers and not Interactive Israel.
+The Hebrew “version” (אינטראקטיב ישראל) is a completely separate company based in Cyprus, with higher fees.
+We therefore generally recommend opening an account at Interactive Brokers and not Interactive Israel.

 What type of account should I open?